Our Team

 Caroline MacVicar

-Project: investigating cell enhancers in TCL PDX models.
+Project: Investigating Cell Enhancers in TCL PDX Models.
 Caroline completed her undergraduate studies at Wellesley College, majoring in biological sciences on the pre-medical track.
 She enjoys performing translational research, as it bridges bench work with clinical practice.
 In her free time, Caroline likes to golf, read, and paint.

 Select Collaborators